Icinga/icinga2/doc/18-migrating-from-icinga-1x.md

 https://github.com/Icinga/icinga2-migration.
 All further
 details on the command line parameters are documented there too.

-This script will be merged back upstream into the Icinga Web 2 CLI once there is a final stable release.

-Please note that not each configuration detail, trick or attribute will work.
+Please note that not each configuration detail, trick or attribute does work.
 Some specific migration steps will be still required to be done manually, especially if you want to preserve your existing file layout, or any other object specific policies.

-If you encounter a bug, please open an issue at https://dev.icinga.org.
+> **Note**
+>
+> It is highly recommended to review your existing installation, do an inventory
+> of checked objects, thresholds and then pland and design your new configuration
+> layout.
+> Keep in mind that the more dynamic approach using the [apply rules](3-monitoring-basics.md#using-apply)
+> allows you to start over in many scenarios.

 ### <a id="manual-config-migration"></a> Manual Config Migration